 What does joining involve?

-The Heartburn Health team to collect heartburn-related health information held about you from NHS records for many years.
+Heartburn Health to collect health information from your NHS records and check that your personal details are correct

-The Heartburn Health team to contact you about future approved studies.
+Heartburn Health to contact you about future approved studies.

-The Heartburn Health team to share regular updates about the programme and diet and lifestyle advice for living with heartburn.
+Heartburn Health to share regular updates about the programme and diet and lifestyle advice for living with heartburn.

 Joining Heartburn Health is completely your choice.